Picture Book Revision Tips From Two Editors

 The first one is nearly ready to query.
 But I’ve added over a hundred words in the last couple of weeks, so I’m making a dummy this week to see what I can cut.
 It’s always an eye-opening process.

-- Do you have description that could be shown in the illustrations?
+- Description that could be shown in the illustrations?

-- Do you have dialogue tags that slow down the pace?
+- Dialogue tags that slow down the pace?

 Melissa points out that the more you leave out, the more space you’re leaving for the reader and the illustrator.
 Leaving that space for readers to find the story that they need will let more readers fall in love with your story (because then it will also be their story).